Denver One Water Plan

 The One Water Advisory Group (OWAG) held Denver One Water Plan Meeting #1 on August 27, 2020 and a meeting summary and presentation can be found below.

-The first of two community workshops was held October 20, 2020 and a meeting presentation and video can be found below.
+The first of two community workshops was held October 20, 2020 and a meeting presentation, meeting summary and video can be found below.